Skip to main content

 Mt.
 Rainier Scenic Railroad invites you to take a scenic excursion from Elbe to Mineral or New Reliance, onboard a vintage train led by a 100-year-old steam engine.
 There are open-air train cars, historic coaches and a baggage car that has been transformed into a concession stand and gift shop.
 You can stretch your legs on the ride and check out each of the cars.
 And, in the winter, you won’t want to miss the Polar Express train.

 Getting there: Train excursions leave from the Elbe Depot, located at 54124 Mountain Hwy.
 E. in Elbe.
 RailCycle rides leave from 233 Mineral Rd.
-S. in Mineral.
+S. in Mineral, but are not operating in 2026.
 It’s about a two-hour drive from Seattle, or an hour and a half from Tacoma.

-Rides and cost: Tickets for train excursions and RailCycle rides can be purchased online.
-Train excursions cost $34 for adults, $15 for kids ages 6–17, and free for 5 and younger.
-RailCycle tickets cost $34 per person.
+Rides and cost: Tickets for train excursions can be purchased online.
+Train excursions cost $34 for adults, $15 for kids ages 6–17, and are free for ages 5 and younger.

 Things to do nearby: While the Mt.
 Rainier Scenic Railroad does not go into Mount Rainier National Park, it’s not far from it.
-Make a plan to visit the park and enjoy more time outside (don’t forget that reservations are required to enter parts of Mount Rainier National Park).
+Make a plan to visit the park and enjoy more time outside.
+Timed-entry reservations are not required anywhere in Mount Rainier National Park in 2026, but you’ll still need to pay the entrance fee or bring a park pass.
+Popular areas such as Paradise and Sunrise can still fill up early on summer weekends, so arrive early, visit on a weekday or have a backup plan.

 Editor’s note: We know local families appreciate and support Mt.
 Rainier Scenic Railroad.
 While the railroad has plans to expand, a fire in April 2025 destroyed the wooden trestle spanning between Milton and Mineral.
 A GoFundMe fundraiser has been established to support the railroad’s recovery efforts.